MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-api-livy-session.md

 ## Create a Livy API Spark session

-1. Create a notebook item in Visual Studio Code of type \.ipynb and insert this code.
+1. Create a `.ipynb` notebook in Visual Studio Code and insert the following code.

     ```python
     from msal import PublicClientApplication